kobiso/kobiso.github.io/_posts/research/2018-01-03-research-cnn.md

 {: .full}

 - **Regular neural network do not scale well to full images**
-  - Fully-connected structure does not scale to larger image. (e.g. $$200 \times 200 \times 3$$ would lead lead to neurons that have 120,000 weights).
+  - Fully-connected structure does not scale to larger image. (e.g. $$200 \times 200 \times 3$$ would lead to neurons that have 120,000 weights).

 - **3D volumes of neurons**
   - CNN have neurons arranged in 3 dimensions: width, height, depth (depth: third dimension of an activation volume).